 According to celebrity and menswear stylist, Courtney Mays, the increased desire to "ditch tradition" can be attributed to well-dressed celebrities who continuously set the bar when it comes to fashion-forward dressing.
 “Dan Levy, Leslie Odom, and Jeff Goldblum are a few men who are top of mind when it comes to interesting style sensibilities,” notes Mays.
 “All of these men are able to play with suiting color so beautifully and create very personalized and cool looks.”

 Meet the Expert

-A black tux has long been the gold standard of sartorial style and Mays reveals that it's her top choice for grooms this year.
+Mays also points out that this style will always be a timeless choice given its place in history.
 “Vintage photos of the Rat Pack from the 1940s and early 1950s are always on my mood board,” she shares.
 “That was an era when men wore a tuxedo to go for cocktails, or out for an evening of live music.
 To me, those suits will always be the epitome of iconic menswear.”

 If you don't want to wear a tuxedo, but still want a formal look, opting for a modern suit is a great way to go.
 "Modern suits continue to keep up with wedding trends as they offer versatility in dress code.
 The three-piece suit can satisfy the formal wedding dress code, while choosing a bold color—like a bright blue or a patterned suit—is perfect for your outdoor nuptials," says Jackson.

 What's more, the fit of a modern suit has the ability to elevate a wedding, particularly tailored and slim-fit designs, which are styles that are increasingly being worn by grooms this year.
 "Whether opting for a tailored fit that provides a little more room throughout or a slim fit that fits closer to the body, it is important for grooms to choose the fit that makes them feel most confident on their wedding day," Jackson adds.